Purpose

 Exclusion Criteria

 1. Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-5) criteria for current moderate to severe alcohol/substance use disorder (≥4 symptoms); 2.
-Current sleep disorders other than insomnia, delayed sleep phase, or hypersomnia, determined by the Structured Clinical Interview for DSM-5 Sleep Disorders; 3.
+Current clinician-provided diagnosis of narcolepsy or idiopathic hypersomnia; 3.
 Lifetime diagnosis of bipolar or schizophrenia spectrum disorder; 4.
-Urgent suicide risk, defined by moderate/severe risk as per Columbia Suicide Severity Rating (CSSR) Community Card, and clinician determination that current risk requires immediate action, precluding engagement in study; 5.
-Certain medical conditions (e.g., serious neurological disorder, heart failure or serious heart trouble, history of unconsciousness > 5 minutes); 6.
-Conditions that are contraindicated for functional magnetic resonance imaging (fMRI; e.g., ferrous metal in the body); 7.
-Positive screen for participant-reported eye disease, epilepsy, or photosensitizing medications that are contraindicated during the manipulation condition when bright light is administered (e.g., psychiatric neuroleptic drugs [e.g., phenothiazine], psoralen drugs, antiarrhythmic drugs [e.g., amiodarone], antimalarial and antirheumatic drugs, porphyrin drugs used in photodynamic treatment of skin diseases); 8.
+Certain medical conditions (e.g., serious neurological disorder, heart failure or serious heart trouble, history of head injury with unconsciousness > 5 minutes); 5.
+Conditions that are contraindicated for magnetic resonance imaging (MRI; e.g., ferrous metal in the body); 6.
+Positive screen for participant-reported eye disease, epilepsy, or photosensitizing medications that are contraindicated during the manipulation condition when bright light is administered (e.g., psychiatric neuroleptic drugs [e.g., phenothiazine], psoralen drugs, antiarrhythmic drugs [e.g., amiodarone], antimalarial and antirheumatic drugs, porphyrin drugs used in photodynamic treatment of skin diseases); 7.
 Use of melatonin if participant is not willing to discontinue use for the duration of the study.
-We will schedule around (i.e., delay appointments as needed) to avoid the timeframe of the following events: 1. travel across two or more time zones within the month prior to the overnight study visits; 2. beginning or ending a prescribed medication within 2 months of the observational study; 3. prescribed medication dose changes within the timeframe calculated as 5x the drug's half-life [the time to reach pharmacokinetic steady-state] before the initiation of the observational or experimental studies; 4. anticipated change in prescribed medications or medication dosing during the observational or experimental studies.
+We will schedule around (i.e., delay appointments as needed) to avoid the timeframe of the following events: 1. urgent suicide risk, defined by moderate/severe risk per Columbia Suicide Severity Rating Scale (CSSRS) and clinician determination that current risk requires immediate action; 2. travel across two or more time zones within the month prior to the overnight study visits; 3. beginning or ending a prescribed medication within 2 months of the observational study; 4. prescribed medication dose changes within the timeframe calculated as 5x the drug's half-life [the time to reach pharmacokinetic steady-state] before the initiation of the observational or experimental studies; 5. anticipated change in prescribed medications or medication dosing during the observational or experimental studies; 6. current symptoms of airborne infectious illness prior to laboratory visits.
 Participants with positive breathalyzer screen (blood alcohol level > .02) will be rescheduled for an alternative overnight visit date.
-Participants excluded for suicide risk may become eligible for the study when the risk has dissipated.
-We will reschedule participants who have current symptoms of an airborne infectious illness (e.g., COVID).

 Study Design